 - Use your blade wrench to tighten the arbor bolt just until it is snug.
 Don’t over-tighten it, however, as that will make it very difficult to loosen the next time.

 - Some circular saws have a diamond arbor.
-If yours does, be sure to knock out the blade insert prior to attempting to install it.
-This can be accomplished easily by positioning the blade over a block of wood and using a hammer or punch to gently tap out the insert.
+Be sure to knock out the blade insert prior to attempting to install it.
+This can be accomplished by positioning the blade over a block of wood and using a hammer to gently tap out the insert.